CORONAVIRUS / COVID-19 UPDATES

 FREE PPE TOOL KITS FOR REOPENING

 This PPE Starter Tool Kit program is an RVA Regional effort.
 Richmond region business associations, community organizations, and governmental leaders have come together to form ForwardRVA - a coalition focused on creating an innovative reopening, safe operations and future planning.
-The Hanover Chamber of Commerce is proud to be part of this effort and will be helping to staff the VCC pickup center.
+The Hanover Chamber of Commerce is proud to be part of this effort.

 Unemployment & Hiring